 The German Studies minor focuses on the study of language, literature, history, culture, and cinema.
-A minimum of 6 units in German is required, and this can include elementary classes.
-One elective course may be taken in English.
-All courses taught in the language fulfill the International Perspectives requirement.
-Students may complete their German minor abroad by taking approved elective classes in Germany, Austria, or Switzerland.
+A minimum of 6 units is required and one elective course may be taken in English.
+Students starting their German studies at a level higher than GE 107 will take more electives in order to complete the minor.

 German 111: Intermediate German I

 In this course students will work toward solid intermediate-level proficiency while they gain a broader knowledge of the history and popular culture of the German-speaking world.
 The curriculum offers both a solid review and expansion of basic skills in listening, speaking, reading, writing and cultural competence, utilizing a variety of authentic materials from various regions of Germany, Austria and Switzerland.
 Students engage in extensive work with German-language literature and film as a vehicle for reinforcing communication skills in interpreting, discussing and presenting information.
-Three contact hours of class weekly plus audio-visual “lab” and homework.
-Pre-requisite: GE 106 or equivalent, or permission of instructor.
-Offered fall semester.
+Pre-requisite: GE 107 or equivalent, or permission of instructor

 German 112: Intermediate German II

 As a continuation of GE 111, participants will work with more advanced features of the language, utilizing authentic materials illustrating vocabulary in context, as well as important “high” and “low” cultural aspects of Germany, Austria and Switzerland.
 Linguistic work will focus on the ability to narrate, describe and explain, as well as on strategies for beginning to hypothesize and support opinion in an increasing number of contexts.
 German-language literature and cinema will be used as a vehicle for reinforcing communication skills, and students will also design a project relevant to their own personal interests or studies/major.
-Three contact hours of class weekly plus audio-visual “lab” and homework.
 Pre-requisite: GE 111 or equivalent, or permission of instructor.
 Offered spring semester.